 Under Florida law, Veteran's Preference in employment is given to qualified Veterans as outlined in F.S.
 Chapter 295, and as it may from time to time be amended.
 Applicant's wishing to claim Veteran's Preference MUST provide a copy of their DD Form 214, and/or equivalent separation papers, listing dates of service and type of discharge.

-Please attach to your application, fax it to 239-573-3131, or deliver it to the Human Resources Department, located at City Hall 1015 Cultural Park Blvd, Cape Coral, FL 33990 within 5 business days of the closing of a posting.
+Please attach to your application, fax it to 239-573-3131, or deliver it to the Human Resources Department, located at City Hall 1015 Cultural Park Blvd, Cape Coral, FL 33990 within 5 business days following the date the request is received by the applicant.
 Veteran's Preference DOES NOT apply to City of Cape Coral contract positions.

 Who Qualifies for Veterans’ Preference?